tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 # Extended Key Update Messages {#ext-key-update}

 If the client and server agree to use the extended key update mechanism, the standard key update MUST NOT be used.
 In this case, the extended key update fully replaces the standard key update functionality.

-Implementations that receive a classic KeyUpdate message after successfully negotiating the Extended Key Update functionality MUST terminate the connection with an "unexpected_message" alert.
+Implementations that receive a classic `KeyUpdate` message after successfully negotiating the Extended Key Update functionality MUST terminate the connection with an `"unexpected_message"` alert.

-The extended key update handshake message exchange used to perform an update of cryptographic keys.
-This key update process can be sent by either peer after it has sent a Finished message.
-Implementations that receive a ExtendedKeyUpdateRequest message prior to receiving a Finished message MUST terminate the connection with an "unexpected_message" alert.
+The extended key update is carried in a single handshake message named `ExtendedKeyUpdate`, with an internal subtype indicating its role (request, response, or new key update).
+The extended key update process can be initiated by either peer after it has sent a `Finished` message.
+Implementations that receive an `ExtendedKeyUpdate` message prior to the sender having sent `Finished` MUST terminate the connection with an `"unexpected_message"` alert.

-The KeyShareEntry in the ExtendedKeyUpdateRequest message and in the ExtendedKeyUpdateResponse message MUST be the same algorithm mutually supported by the client and server during the initial handshake.
-An implementation that receives an algorithm not previously negotiated MUST terminate the connection with an "illegal_parameter" alert.
+The `KeyShareEntry` carried in a `ExtendedKeyUpdate(request)` and in a `ExtendedKeyUpdate(response)` MUST use a group that was mutually supported by the client and server during the initial handshake.
+An implementation that receives an algorithm not previously negotiated MUST terminate the connection with an `"illegal_parameter"` alert.

 {{fig-key-update}} shows the interaction graphically.
-First, support for the functionality in this specification is negotiated in the ClientHello and the EncryptedExtensions messages.
-Then, the ExtendedKeyUpdate exchange is sent to update the application traffic secrets.
+First, support for the functionality in this specification is negotiated in the `ClientHello` and the `EncryptedExtensions` messages.
+Then, the `ExtendedKeyUpdate` exchange is sent to update the application traffic secrets.

-The extended key update exchange is performed between the initiator and the responder whereby the initiator may be the TLS client or the TLS server.
+The extended key update exchange is performed between the initiator and the responder; either the TLS client or the TLS server may act as initiator.

 ~~~
        Client                                           Server